mlysy/rdoxygen/README.md

 Installation
 ------------

-rdoxygen is currently not on [CRAN](http://cran.r-project.org/), but you can use [devtools](http://cran.r-project.org/web/packages/devtools/index.html) to install the development version.
-To do so:
+:exclamation: To use rdoxygen you need a working installation of the system program [doxygen](http://www.stack.nl/~dimitri/doxygen/download.html).

+You can install the development version of rdoxygen with [devtools](http://cran.r-project.org/web/packages/devtools/index.html) via

     if(!require('devtools')) install.packages('devtools')
     library(devtools)
     install_github('nevrome/rdoxygen')

-:exclamation: You also need a working installation of the system program [doxygen](http://www.stack.nl/~dimitri/doxygen/download.html).

 Usage
 -----